How to Educate Your Customers Using Case Studies

 There is at least one notable exception that supports using anonymous case studies — for technical education that focuses on the “how to” aspect rather than the customer involved.
 Technical experts in particular will often prefer as many details as possible.
 In such cases, the client's identity can be a secondary issue.
 For companies that have a great success story to tell but cannot get the necessary approval to publish a case study including the client’s name, consider turning it into an anonymous “technical case study.”

 Overview of Extended Articles

 In most situations, case studies should not be used on a stand-alone basis.
 Why?
-A superb case study can become much more effective when viewed in combination with other inbound marketing strategies — extended articles, white papers and press releases are three prime examples.
+A superb case study can become much more effective when viewed in combination with other inbound marketing strategies — extended articles and white papers are two prime examples.

 Article marketing has evolved during the past 15 years, and extended articles represent a “current model” consistent with today’s search engine optimization (SEO) practices.
 At one point, short articles of 250-300 words were common.
 This standard changed due to the way that search engines effectively “penalized” the shorter articles.
 Google and other search engines eventually recognized that the informational quality of a 250-word article was minimal — especially when multiple variations of the same article appeared via blog networks and article marketing services.
 The SEO quality bar was raised — 500-600 words and more are now suggested for standard articles.